PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

 “What you doin’?”
 Kim accused.

 Tom braced her upper body and relaxed her legs shifting weight between feet, ready to flinch.
-"I’m going to the village.”
+“I’m going to the village.”
 Tom replied.

 Nothing happened.
 Nothing happened for too long.
 Very quickly several more possible outcomes sprung to Toms mind; she was ready to dodge.
 But no, nothing.
 Tom chanced a gauging side glance towards Kim.

 Kim walked a few steps, leaned down and picked up a choice stick.
 A sturdy branch used the previous day in high spirits by her brothers, it was almost as tall as Tom.
 Kim held it as a staff vertically, it's base on the floor.

 Leaning his weight on it the staff held.
 Kim turned towards the south trail and looked back at Tom.
-"You're a stupid sod."
+“You're a stupid sod.”

 Kim started walking towards the south trail.
-He walked a few steps, turned his head slightly: "Are you coming then?"
+He walked a few steps, turned his head slightly: “Are you coming then?”

 The south trail was easy in comfortable boots.
 Kim had father's hand-me-downs which were only second generation.
 They looked more or less like normal old boots.
 Tom's pair looked new but obviously too small for anyone other than her and her tiny frame.
 Early on she had relied on this to stave off others desires.